zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ### Conda

-{{< img src="/posts/python/figures/conda.png" width="60%" align="center" >}}

 Conda is a general-purpose package management system.
 That means that it's not limited to Python packages.
 Conda is a huge tool with lots of capabilities.
 Lot's of tutorials and blog posts exist (for example [the official one](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python)) so I won't go into more detail here.
+However, I want to mention one thing: while it is possible to build and publish a package with `conda` I did not include the tool in the appropriate categories.
+That's because packaging with `conda` works a little differently and the resulting packages will be `conda` packages.

+{{< img src="/posts/python/figures/conda.png" width="60%" align="center" >}}

 ### Feature evaluation
 Last but not least we will take a look at multi-purpose tools for packaging.
 I promised an unbiased evaluation.
 For this purpose I created a list of features that are important when comparing the different tools.
 The features are the following: